static-web-server/static-web-server/docs/content/features/cache-control-headers.md

 This feature is enabled by default and can be controlled by the boolean `-e, --cache-control-headers` option or the equivalent [SERVER_CACHE_CONTROL_HEADERS](./../configuration/environment-variables.md#server_cache_control_headers) env.

+!!! tip "Customize HTTP headers"
-**Note:** If you want to customize HTTP headers on demand then have a look at the [Custom HTTP Headers](custom-http-headers.md) section.
+    If you want to customize HTTP headers on demand then have a look at the [Custom HTTP Headers](custom-http-headers.md) section.

 ## Cache-Control Max-Age